- Price$ 324 /Person

 - Professional guide

 - Special activities

 - Transport by air-conditioned

-On Arrival in Kathmandu, you will be greeted & provided with warm assistance by our representatives to get transferred to the hotel.
-Check in overnight at hotel and refresh yourself before a wonderful expedition in our able company.
-The beautiful day comes to an end and enjoy your overnight stay at the hotel.
+On arrival in Kathmandu, you will be greeted & provided with warm assistance by our representatives to get transferred to the hotel.
+Check-in overnight at hotel and refresh yourself before a wonderful expedition in our able company.
+The beautiful day comes to an end and enjoys your overnight stay at the hotel.

 How many people will be on my trip?

 Good things come in small packages, which is why we keep our group sizes down.
 This means we’re small enough to remain flexible as we thread our way through communities without intimidating the locals.
 On most of our trips you’ll be part of an intimate group of 12-16 people, though our group sizes are on average 10 people.
 Our Overland trips are in purpose-built vehicles that can carry up to 24 travellers.
 Group sizes are displayed on each trip’s overview page on our website.

 Can I just do part of the trip?

 Although you won’t be reimbursed for any portion of the trip unused, you can opt to sign off the trip if you need to leave a day or so earlier.
 If you let us know before travel that you’ll be arriving late or need to leave before the trips ends, we will notify our team on the ground to best accommodate your requirements.